sanketghanmare/crmproject/README.md

 <h1 align="center">Employee Management Tool</h1>

-## A Web Application to detect plagiarism in Javascript files.

 ### Steps to Build the application

 1. Clone this repository or download the zip file of the entire application.